 - Is it important where the vendor is located and from where services are being provided?

 - Do you want to speak to live references?
 (Yes!)

 - Do you want a partner that has annual meetings or regional user groups?

-If you are focused on the extended enterprise and are selling content, you may want to find “consumption” model vendors that will invoice you a known fixed amount after you sell a course, or user registers or completes a course.
+If you are focused on the extended enterprise and are selling instructional content, you may want to find “consumption” model vendors that will invoice you a predefined fixed amount after you sell a course, or a user registers or completes a course.
 If your LMS is for employees only, then consider negotiating an annual or monthly license based on # of employees.
 If you are going to deploy on-premise, you may want to consider a perpetual license.